UK reduces staff at Iran, Iraq embassies after Soleimani's death: Sky News

 Ambassadors Rob Macaire in Tehran and Stephen Hickey in Baghdad will remain in place, Sky News said.

+The Foreign Office said its embassies in Baghdad and Tehran remained open but declined to comment on operational detail.

+“The safety and security of our staff is of paramount importance and we keep our security posture under regular review,” a spokesman said.

-Reporting by Ismail Shakil in Bengaluru; Editing by Shounak Dasgupta
+Reporting by Ismail Shakil in Bengaluru, additional reporting by Kylie MacLellan in London; Editing by Shounak Dasgupta and Lisa Shumaker